User Experience Insights

-Communication target: The topic of this article concerns the set-up of a continuous series of small articles for https://community.sap.com and https://medium.com in relation to my work on “Explainable-AI”.
+Communication target: The topic of this article concerns the set-up of a continuous series of small articles for https://community.sap.com and https://medium.com in relation to my work on “AI Design Practice”.
 It lays out the path of how I got into contact with machine-learning as a designer, and how I approach the challenges which come with the task of specifying and designing intelligent experience concepts.
 The target audience includes professionals in the field of design, user experience, and machine-learning.

 My profile – I studied visual communication with an emphasis on digital media, graduating in 2015 with a B.A. from the University of Pforzheim.
 After that I gathered professional experience in various areas such as application design, illustration, brand design, photography, and film making, acquired from being both an employee and self-employed.
 Before I joined SAP in 2016, I was working for Seeburger AG where I first became familiar with professional enterprise software.
 I then worked as an application designer mainly for financial but also for manufacturing and utility applications.
 Since 2019, I have been taking ownership of the UX concept for Explainable-AI (XAI) alongside Joachim Sander and the team of SAP Fiori for AI.

 Hello fellow designer, digital professional, or SAP colleague.
 I am Alex and since 2016 I have been working for SAP as a UX designer.
 In this role, it is my duty to build empathy with our users and to objectify their needs, requirements, and goals inside a, hopefully, delightful and functional product design.
 A good portion of this – and an aspect I very much love about my profession – is the need to constantly learn and extend my knowledge about the domain and application I am designing a user experience for.